GhumanNavneet/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-07_instructions.md

 1. If you have not imported your schema in your ADLS, but have already ingested your data, go to the dataset's 'Schema' tab and click 'Import schema' so that your data flow knows the schema projection.

-    Once your debug cluster is warmed up, verify your data is loaded correctly via the Data Preview tab.
+1. Once your debug cluster is warmed up, verify your data is loaded correctly via the Data Preview tab.
 Once you click the refresh button, Mapping Data Flow will show calculate a snapshot of what your data looks like when it is at each transformation.

 ### Task 3: Using Mapping Data Flow transformation

+1. Please read the instructions carefully and if any doubts u can also refer the images.

 1. **Add a Select transformation to rename and drop a column** In the preview of the data, you may have noticed that the "Rotton Tomatoes" column is misspelled.
 To correctly name it and drop the unused Rating column, you can add a [Select transformation](https://docs.microsoft.com/azure/data-factory/data-flow-select) by clicking on the + icon next to your ADLS source node and choosing Select under Schema modifier.